Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

 Summing over $\mu$, we obtain the desired bound \eqref{wp-need+}, which completes the proof of \eqref{good-symbol}.

-The bound \eqref{good-symbol} guarantees that (a rescaled version of) Theorem~2 in \cite{MMT-param} applies, and yields a wave packet parametrix on the $(\delta x,\delta\xi)$ scale indicated above.
-This in turn yields the dispersive bound \eqref{decay} in a standard manner, by decomposing a Dirac data into wave packets and noting that these wave packets separate by time $T$.
+The bound \eqref{good-symbol} guarantees that (a rescaled version of) Theorem~2 in \cite{MMT-param} applies, and yields a wave packet parametrix on the $(\delta y,\delta\xi)$ scale indicated above.
+Precisely, (the rescaled form of) this result asserts that in the time interval $[0,T]$ the fundamental solution admits a representation of the form

+where the \emph{phase-space kernel\footnote{The name is consistent with the fact that this kernel is obtained by conjugating the flow map with a Bargman transform on the appropriate scales, see e.g. \cite{T-Pisa}.}} $K^{PS}$ decays rapidly away from the graph of the flow map $\chi(t,0)$ of the Hamilton flow on the $(\delta y,\delta \xi)$ scale,